graphiti-api/spraypaint-vue/CONTRIBUTING.md

 ## Pull Requests

-1. At Rachelle, we have a single Rachelle Open Source Contributor License Agreement that we ask contributors to electronically sign before merging in their
-Pull Requests.
-Here's the CLA's human-readable summary:

-> You are saying that you have the right to give us this code, which is either your own code, or code that your company allows you to publish.
-> You want to give us this code.
-We may decide to use this code.
-You are not going to sue people who use this code, because, after all,
-> you are giving it to an open source project!
-And if you include code that you didn't write, you'll tell us about it by including the open
-> source license to such code in your contribution so we'll know about it.
-You are not promising that this code works well, or that you
-> will support it, and we're OK with that.

-2. [Fork](https://github.com/kflash/rachelle/fork/) the repository and create your branch from master.
+1. [Fork](https://github.com/wadetandy/rollup-typescript-mocha-template/fork/) the repository and create your branch from master.

-3. Ensure that all tests are passing prior to submitting.
+2. Ensure that all tests are passing prior to submitting.

-4. If you are adding new functionality, or fixing a bug, provide test coverage.
+3. If you are adding new functionality, or fixing a bug, provide test coverage.

-5. Ensure the test suite passes
+4. Ensure the test suite passes

-6. Make sure your code lints - we've done our best to make sure these rules match our internal linting guidelines.
+5. Make sure your code lints - we've done our best to make sure these rules match our internal linting guidelines.

-7. If you've changed APIs, update the documentation.
+6. If you've changed APIs, update the documentation.

-8. Follow syntax guidelines detailed below.
+7. Follow syntax guidelines detailed below.

-9. Push the changes to your fork and submit a pull request.
+8. Push the changes to your fork and submit a pull request.
 If this resolves any issues, please mark in the body resolve #ID within the body of your pull request.
    This allows for github to automatically close the related issue once the pull request is merged.

-10. Last step, submit the pull request!
+9. Last step, submit the pull request!

 ## Style Guide